Grand Regency Promenade & Opening of the Jane Austen Festival

 Last Saturday, I took a brief sojourn from our beloved 17th-century and travelled into the future – to a Regency event in Bath, England.
 I attended the Jane Austen Festival Grand Regency Promenade on the 13th of September, 2014.

-With only In a bonnet!my early 19th-century clothing and my mobile conveniently smuggled into my reticule, I journeyed via public transportation from Windsor to Slough, then Slough to Reading, and finally, Reading to Bath.
+With only my early 19th-century clothing and my mobile conveniently smuggled into my reticule, I journeyed via public transportation from Windsor to Slough, then Slough to Reading, and finally, Reading to Bath.
 It took approximately 2 hours and 15 minutes door-to-door, and there was much comment made from passersby.
 I did feel a little self-conscious, but as my husband so wisely said, “Look at how badly people dress these days.
 You will be the only well dressed person in sight.”
 He’s usually right about these things.
 It’s true, my grandparents in Chile were *very* poor, and yet they always made an effort when going out into public.
 Grandad always had a suit and a hat on.
 We’re all (in the West) much more wealthy than they were, and yet we generally dress without bothering much.
 Anyway, I digress.

 As I waited for the train to Bath Spa at a platform at Reading Station, I was eventually joined by others who were dressed as I was.
 All of these people were immediately friendly, one gentleman even began expressing concern that I had been travelling alone.
 I joined them on the train and we conversed about a variety of things.